-An enhancing lesion, irregular margin, and iso-intensity on T1 are features that would weigh towards a malignant lesion from benign ones 2.
+An enhancing lesion, irregular margin, and isointensity on T1 are features that would weigh towards a malignant lesion rather than a benign one 2.

-- adenoma malignum: considered a type mucinous carcinoma of the cervix
+- adenoma malignum: considered a type of mucinous carcinoma of the cervix

 - WHO histological classification of tumors of the uterine cervix